Increasing the stability of a superfluid in a rotating necklace potential: Clean necklace

-The lower panels of Fig.~\ref{Fig4}(a)–(c) show the circulation $\nu(t) = \phi(2\pi,t)-\phi(0,t)$ [see Eq.~(\ref{Quant})] as a function of time.
+The lower panels of Fig.~\ref{Fig4}(a)–(c) show the circulation $\nu(t) = \tfrac{\phi(2\pi,t)-\phi(0,t)}{2\pi}$ [see Eq.~(\ref{Quant})] as a function of time.
 We observe sudden jumps in $\nu(t)$ when solitons are emitted from the barriers; the jump is quantized and equal to the number of emitted solitons.
-This phase slip process has been observed in similar regimes involving quantized vortices~\cite{Xhani_2020,PiazzaPhys2009,WrightPRL2013}.
+This phase-slip process has been observed in similar regimes involving quantized vortices~\cite{Xhani_2020,PiazzaPhys2009,WrightPRL2013}.
 After the joint soliton emission, the winding number takes the value $\nu(t) = \nu(0) - n$ (dashed blue line), where $\nu(0)$ is the initial circulation (dashed red line, $\nu=1$ in the figure) and $n$ is the number of barriers.
 A particularly interesting scenario occurs for $\nu(0)=1$ and $n=2$ [Fig.~\ref{Fig4}(b)], where the winding number reaches $\nu(t)=-1$ for sufficiently long evolution times, effectively realizing a switch that reverses the circulation.
 For $\nu(0)=1$ and $n=4$ [Fig.~\ref{Fig4}(c)], soliton emission not only reverses the sign of the circulation but also drives it to $\nu(t)=-3$, i.e., below $-\nu(0)$.
 When solitons pass through the barrier region, they can be temporarily absorbed, during which interval the winding number returns to its initial value $\nu(0)$.
-In the inset of Fig.~\ref{Fig4}(c) we show the superfluid phase at time $t=0.5$ (solid line), when the circulation is equal to $\nu(0)$, and at $t=1$ (dotted line), when the circulation has dropped by a factor $n$.
+In the inset of Fig.~\ref{Fig4}(c) we show the superfluid phase at time $t=0.5$ (solid line), when the circulation is equal to $\nu(0)$, and at $t=1$ (dotted line), when the circulation has dropped by $n$ units.
 Overall, these results demonstrate that, by tuning the number of barriers in the clean necklace, one can control the phase-slip dynamics and, consequently, the circulation in the ring.

+Finally, we recall that the above effects hold for $g>0$.
+In the case of attractive interaction $g<0$, we still observe an increase of the critical frequency $\omega_c$ with $n$.
+Yet, the instability for overcritical rotations is qualitatively different: we observe oscillations of density peaks and associated phase slips, giving staggered dynamical changes of the winding number $\nu(t)$.
+A detailed analysis is reported in Appendix~\ref{Att}.